MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-diagnostics.md

 This section contains pointers to help you troubleshoot some problems that can occur.

+>[!IMPORTANT]
+>If the sections below don't solve your issue, please file a ticket with technical support and/or post your question in our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.

 ### "BackEndConfiguration is missing URI" Error

 If you get an `BackEndConfiguration is missing URIs` error when trying to install a web node, then verify that your compute nodes are installed and [declared](configuration-initial.md#webnode) prior to installing the web node.